Read what our writers around the world are saying about climate change.

 TOSA , or Trolleybus Optimisation Système Alimentation, is a new electric bus charging system that only takes 15 seconds to power up.
 It is now being tested in Geneva, Switzerland.
 The system currently in place has the vehicles constantly connected to overhead trolley cables or they simply have to attempt ... keep reading

-Written by Celsias this month, about Design, Infrastructure, Innovation, Transport, Travel
+Written by Celsias in June, about Design, Infrastructure, Innovation, Transport, Travel

 Tesla Motors has announced significant expansion of the Tesla Supercharger network.
 Supercharging enables Tesla Model S drivers to travel long distances, for free, indefinitely.The expansion of the network builds upon the success of the Tesla Supercharger network that covers California and Nevada on the west coast and the Washington ... keep reading

-Written by Celsias this month, about Design, Electric vehicles, Fuel, Transport, Travel (1 comment)
+Written by Celsias in June, about Design, Electric vehicles, Fuel, Transport, Travel (1 comment)

 The Chicago Department of Aviation (CAD) has hired a herd of goats to provide sustainable vegetation management at O’Hare International Airport.
 The city’s department of aviation awarded a $100,000 contract to Central Commissary Holdings, which owns the small grazing herd and operates several restaurants including Chicago’s ... keep reading

-Written by Environmental Leader last month, about Agriculture & Food, Corporate Citizenship, Farming, Food, Innovation, Tourism, Travel
+Written by Environmental Leader in May, about Agriculture & Food, Corporate Citizenship, Farming, Food, Innovation, Tourism, Travel

 Ziptrek Ecotours is flying high after almost four years in business and over a quarter of a million zips successfully completed.
 The established eco company operates an exhilarating zipline tour from the top of Queenstown’s Bobs Peak Ziptrek Ecotours won the Queenstown Chamber of Commerce Sustainable Business Award in ... keep reading